What You'll Learn

 While learning disorders and other skills deficits are most commonly associated with a lack of interest in school, there are other common diagnoses that manifest in this way.

 - ADHD After learning disorders, ADHD is probably the most common cause for kids to fall behind in school.
 The combination of energy, impatience, impulsivity, and distractibility can make it incredibly difficult for a child with ADHD to function in a typical classroom.
-“Kids with ADHD may find school particularly challenging because they often miss out on cues and information that’s important for them to do well,” explains Kristin Carothers, a psychologist.
+“Kids with ADHD may find school particularly challenging because they often miss out on cues and information that’s important for them to do well,” explains Kristin Carothers, PhD, a psychologist.
 “They also may be getting lots of negative attention from teachers because their behavior can be disruptive, and that might result in them being less motivated to perform.”

-- OCD In the same way that anxiety can prevent a child from focusing in class, OCD can also become a barrier to his learning.
+- OCD In the same way that anxiety can prevent a child from focusing in class, OCD can also become a barrier to their learning.
 Kids with OCD could be so worried about making a mistake that they feel the need to reread everything or erase and rewrite their homework over and over again until it’s perfect.
 They may even feel like their desk is contaminated, and spend so much time worrying about it that they’re not aware of what’s going on in class.
 They might develop obsessions and rituals that can get in the way of their schoolwork and make it seem as if they have very little desire to learn.

 It’s a process

 For kids who don’t need treatment but do need help getting motivated, there are some things parents and teachers can do to help.
 And keep in mind that some kids will develop motivation as they get older.
-“Your kid may be at a developmental period where it’s harder to have his own motivation,” says Dr. Carothers, “but that doesn’t mean he won’t be successful in the future.
+“Your kid may be at a developmental period where it’s harder to have their own motivation,” says Dr. Carothers, “but that doesn’t mean they won’t be successful in the future.